Salakksson/autoc/README.md

 ## Compilation

-- `install.sh` can be used to compile and install autoc to a specific directory
+- `install.sh` can be used to compile and install autoc to a specific directory (by default `/usr/local/bin`)

 ## Configuration